intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             Currently, oneAPI installed with PIP in the normal way is not configured properly for ``bigdl-llm``.
-            As a workaround, you can install oneAPI in a user-defined folder, and then configure anaconda environment to utilize the package.
+            As a workaround, you can install oneAPI in a user-defined folder, and then configure your conda environment to utilize the package.

             Step 1: Install oneAPI in a user-defined folder, e.g., ``~/intel/oneapi``